LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 | RCR 14 DAY | REPEAT 14 DAYS / CLOSED CONVERSATIONS | Percentage of Closed Conversations where the same ConsumerID opened a subsequent conversation between 7 days and 14 days.
 This RCR measurement is mutually exclusive, meaning RCR 1 Hour (for example) is not included.
 These conversations are typically considered RESOLVED. |
 | RCR 30 DAY | REPEAT 30 DAYS / CLOSED CONVERSATIONS | Percentage of Closed Conversations where the same ConsumerID opened a subsequent conversation between 14 days and 30 days.
 This RCR measurement is mutually exclusive, meaning RCR 1 Hour (for example) is not included.
 These conversations are typically considered RESOLVED. |

-## Capacity contents

-### Agent Load | Day of Week and Hour

-**Analysis objective:** Introduction to using Agent Load and Active Rate (Active Load) as a measure of how busy agents are.
-This particular analysis highlights how Capacity metrics impact consumer experience (TTFR, MCS).

-**Questions answered:** How busy are my agents?
-Of the conversations filling my agents’ queues, what percentage are actually active conversations requiring agent attention?

 ### Agent Load | Group and Agent

 **Analysis objective:**  Drill further into Agent Load by evaluating at the Group and Agent levels.
 Click anywhere on the bar graphs to filter the "Agent Load by Date" graph below.